hacks-guide/Guide-WiiU/docs/user-guide/vwii/finalizing-setup.md

 - The `Homebrew Browser.zip` of the [Open Shop Channel](https://oscwii.org/library/app/homebrew_browser)

 ### Additional Homebrew Apps - Extracting Files to the SD Card
-1. Extract and Copy the contents of `SaveGame_Manager_GX.zip` to the root of the SD card.
+1. Extract and copy the contents of `SaveGame_Manager_GX.zip` to the root of the SD card.
 1. Follow the instructions in the link for copying Nintendont.
 1. Extract the contents of the `Homebrew Browser.zip` to the root of the SD card.